minio/simdjson-go/README.md

 parsing functionality at the expense of giving up some performance.
 Note that the performance metrics mentioned above have been measured by setting the `GOLANG_NUMBER_PARSING` to `false`.

+## Non streaming use cases

+The best performance is obtained by keeping the JSON message fully mapped in memory and setting the `ALWAYS_COPY_STRINGS` constant to `false`.
+This prevents duplicate copies of string values being made but mandates that the original JSON buffer is kept alive until the `ParsedJson` object is no longer needed (ie iteration over the tape format has been completed).

+ In case the JSON message buffer is freed earlier (or for streaming use cases where memory is reused) `ALWAYS_COPY_STRINGS` should be set to `true` (which is the default behaviour).

 ## Fuzz Tests

 `simdjson-go` has been extensively fuzz tested to ensure that input cannot generate crashes and that output matches